 In "File procession" mode a control computer writes in on-board memory a file which describes changing output voltage in time.
 A micro-processor being started in "file procession" mode sequentially reads records from required file, calculates DAC codes (voltages) for each time point and writes calculates codes into DAC chip.
-A time quantum is 10 ms. It means that each 10 ms DAC changes a voltage on its output (or keep on previous value).
+A time quantum is 10 ms. It means that each 10 ms all DACs change a voltage on its outputs (or keep on previous value).
 The device uses a linear approximation method.
 A control computer describes time points and micro-controller calculates intermediate values.
-This approach allows reducing size of files.
+This approach allows reducing size of files and traffic in line.